Muscular System

 muscular-systemAnimals and human can perform various kinds of movements due to the muscles in the body.
 Muscles are spread throughout the body and form their own system, called the muscular system, which allows the body to perform all the movement.
-You can consider the muscular system as an engine and the skeletal system as a chassis of the body.
+You can consider the muscular system as an engine and the Skeletal System as a chassis of the body.

-Muscles are directly controlled by the brain which directs them to act in a way to perform the desired move.
+Muscles are directly controlled by the Brain which directs them to act in a way to perform the desired move.
 The heart in our bodies is also made of muscles, but it works on its own – without brain intervention.
 The human body contains around 650 muscles that cover the bones for performing movements.
 When a move is to be performed, our brain directs more than one muscle in series.

 How Muscles Work?